ASoldo/DemoGame/README.md

-# How to godot project to git
+# How to setup godot project to git

 ### To set up a Godot project with Git, follow these steps